Cairns Sailing to Michaelmas Cay

 Glide along the Coral Sea on a 32-metre sailing catamaran.
 Cairns Sailing offers a relaxing day.
 You will be sailing and snorkelling the world-famous Great Barrier Reef.

 After the 90-minute sail trip, you will arrive at the unique Michaelmas Cay.
 This picturesque sand island is rich in historical and environmental significance.
-Michaelmas Cay is at the tip of Michaelmas Reef, and you will see the coral and marine life thriving here.
+Michaelmas Cay is at the tip of Michaelmas Reef.
+You will see the coral and marine life thriving here.

-You can enjoy the reef on many different levels from snorkelling to scuba diving or the semi-submersible coral viewing tour.
+You can enjoy the reef on many different levels.
+Choose from snorkelling, scuba diving or the semi-submersible coral viewing tour.
 Ocean Spirit has options for all levels of swimming experience so everyone can enjoy the Great Barrier Reef.

 Your Adventure Begins